Court–Kay–Bauer Community: Facilities

 Cornell students often refer to the Court–Kay–Bauer Community as the “Court-Resort” because, in comparison to many of Cornell’s other freshmen residence halls, Court Hall is modern, bright, cheerful, and climate controlled.
-CKB is the newest residence hall on North Campus.
 Floors are coed, while suites are not.
 Each single-sex open suite contains two double rooms, one single room, and a bathroom with one shower, one toilet, and two sinks.
 Each floor contains both a study lounge, and a recreation (social) lounge with a television and a kitchen.
 A typical room contains (per person) an extra-long twin bed, a desk, a desk lamp, a desk chair, a dresser, a bookcase, a waste basket, a closet and high-speed internet access.
 The Bauer Hall lounge on the first floor contains a Billiard table as well as a ping-pong table, while the Kay Hall lounge contains a piano and a large projection television.
 A sample room number would be 212A in which the first digit corresponds to the floor number, while the next two digits refer to the section of the building and the final letter representing a room within a suite of three.